abdallahdib/NextFace/README.md

 	* **python optimizer.py --input *path-to-your-input-image* --output *output-path-where-to-save-results***
 * In case you have multiple images with same resolution, u can run a batch optimization on these images.
 For this, put all ur images in the same directory and run the following command:
 	 * **python optimizer.py --input *path-to-your-folder-that-contains-all-ur-images* --output *output-path-where-to-save-results***
-* if you multiple images for the same person u can run the following command:
+* if you have multiple images for the same person u can run the following command:
 	 * **python optimizer.py --sharedIdentity --input *path-to-your-folder-that-contains-all-ur-images* --output *output-path-where-to-save-results***

 	the **sharedIdentity** flag tells the optimizer that all images belong to the same person. in such case the shape identity and face reflectance attributes are shared across all images. this generally produce  better face reflectance and geometry estimation.